 1. Cats Need the Nutrients Found in Grass

 Grass isn’t the first thing that comes to mind when we think of healthy, nutritious foods.
-But there’s one nutrient found in grass that cats are often lacking in: folic acid, also known as vitamin B9.
+But there’s one nutrient found in grass that cats are often lacking folic acid, also known as vitamin B9.

 Folic acid increases the amount of oxygen in the blood and promotes healthy growth, especially in young cats.
 It’s found in the milk that mother cats produce and in most commercial cat foods, but some cats still don’t get enough of it in their diet.

 Cats with folic acid deficiency are at a greater risk of developing anemia, a potentially life-threatening blood condition.
-In the long term, folic acid deficiency causes many of the body’s systems to stop functioning properly or even shut down altogether, with no set pattern or timeline.
+In the long term, folic acid deficiency causes many of the body’s systems to stop functioning correctly or even shut down altogether, with no set pattern or timeline.